QueenieCplusplus/Static_Routing/README.md

 to identify the network Prefixes of the networks that are Accessible thru other Routers.
 Then create Static Route for segements.

+There are an important consideration is that host config, it then has entry point to the appropriate interface of the routers, then to create static routing on the closest router.
+Remember to config 2 sides to avoid errors.

         R2$ip route <remote IP addr> <subnetmask> <next hop Router>